 The 100th episode of our gamedev comedy podcast, Coffee with Butterscotch, is coming up on May 31st!
 To celebrate, we are inviting our listeners, fans, players, game dev pals, and even wild internet randos to join us in a 48-hour game jam!

-At the start of the jam (May 26, 5pm CST), you will be given a random theme from the titles of our podcast episodes.
+At the start of the jam, you will be given a random theme from the titles of our podcast episodes.
 We have over 40 themes, so we should get a pretty good variety of games coming out of this thing!
 We'll provide the theme generator at our podcast website, podcast.bscotch.net, for you to retrieve your theme once the jam starts.

 Do you want a SOCIAL jam experience?
 Hop on into the Butterscotch Community Discord to showcase your progress and chat with other BscotchJammers while you crank out your UNRULY MASTERPIECE!
 It's open 24/7, and you don't even need shoes to get in.
 You can join the Discord any time, even long before the Jam starts, and you can stay as long as you like afterwards, too!

-PREPARE TO BE JUDGED!
-Getting feedback on your work is a great way to know where you need to improve.
+This isn't a competition in any important sense.
+BUT!
+Getting feedback on your work is a great way to know where you can improve.
 Games submitted to the Shenanijam will be scored by other participants of the jam.
 Scoring categories for the Shenanijam are:

 After scoring ends, the Bscotch crew will pull down a handful of the top rated games and put together a gameplay video (with commentary) for the WHOLE WORLD TO ENJOY!

 Submit your game in whatever format you think provides the best end-user experience.
 There's a huge variety of hardware out there, so it's always a good idea to target whatever is the most common configuration.
-In our experience, your game will get the most plays if it has a Windows version and uses a simple mouse + keyboard combo, without requiring the use of peripherals (like gamepads).
+In our experience, your game will get the most plays if it includes a Windows version and uses a simple mouse + keyboard combo, without requiring the use of peripherals (like gamepads).
+And even thought VR is all the rage right now, almost no one (statistically speaking) has the equipment needed to play VR games.
 But if you have a crazy game idea that only works with 15.3 players using DDR pads and pool noodles with Oculus Rift on your own custom Linux kernel, hey, that's your prerogative!
 We definitely won't play it, though (and neither will anyone else).
 But ehhh... you do your thing!

 How big should my team be?
 Can I go solo?